wur-bioinformatics/introduction-to-bioinformatics/week5.md

 :align: right
 :name: spliced_alignment

 Mapping of mRNA reads to genomic reference with splice aware aligner.
+Credits: [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) {cite}`spliced_alignment_2024`.
 :::
-%#% Figure spliced_alignment is self-created?

 This means that reads might contain an exon-exon junction, which means they should be split along the reference.
 Most aligners will not consider this a valid option.
 Special splice aware aligners have been developed for this